-The Alberta Upstream Petroleum Research Fund (AUPRF) is seeking applications for the 2017 funding cycle for projects that are of focused interest to industry.
-These priority issues include: Air, Ecological, Soil and Groundwater, Water, and Well Abandonment.
+The Alberta Upstream Petroleum Research Fund (AUPRF) is seeking applications for 2024 projects that are of focused interest to industry.
+The priority focus areas include: Air Emissions, Ecological, Remediation and Reclamation, Water Management and Well Closure.

 This application process is a staged approach.
-The intent of the LOI is to provide a high-level overview of the project in non-technical terms.
-This is a short online application.
-Please note that a typical award amount ranges from $5,000 to $200,000 CDN.
+The intent of the call for proposal is to provide a high-level overview of the project in non-technical terms.
+This is a short online application, please do not submit any confidential information.
+Note that a typical award amount ranges from $5,000 to $200,000 CDN.

 Successful applicants will be asked to submit a detailed proposal.